 Mosquitoes STUDY QUESTIONS for pages 13-18 continued from page 18 Mosquitoes 7.
 (15) An example of a mosquito that 12.
-(17) Large areas, like picnic sites, should have applications extend over winters in the adult stage is: feet beyond for adult a.
-Aedes mosquito control. b.
-Psorophora a.
+(17) Large areas, like picnic sites, should have applications extend over winters in the adult stage is: a.
+Aedes feet beyond for adult b.
+Psorophora mosquito control. a.
 25 c.
 Culex d.
 Coqullettidia b.
 50 c.
 75 8.
 (15) Mosquito larvae do NOT live d.
 100 or more 13.
-(17) In most cases of adult mosa. roadside ditches b. seepage from irrigation ditches quito control, it is best to identify them to the level. c. animal drinking troughs a. order d. open areas of lakes and ponds b. family 9.
-(15) Mosquito pupae habitats are c. genus the same as the: d. species a. eggs b. larvae d. none of the above a. spraying to control the adults b. spraying to control the larvae c. adults
+(17) In most cases of adult mosa. roadside ditches b. seepage from irrigation ditches quito control, it is best to identify them to the level. c. animal drinking troughs d. open areas of lakes and ponds a. order a. eggsb. larvaec. adults d. none of the above the same as the: